 "Not almost," Marilyn Mason said flatly, emotionlessly.
 "Some of the feeding tubes are still in you and you know it; I can see it on your face.
-And a bottle of scotch isn't going to get them out."
+And a bottle of scotch isn't going to get them out.
+Nothing is going to get them out."